 In recent years, a key concern for policy makers had been how to ensure that, the wealth of knowledge generated within schools can be transferred to industry.
 This would enable society in general and local businesses in particular to benefit from the scientific and technological expertise of schools.
 As Justman and Teubal (1991) and Bell and Pavitt (1993) explain, technology is central to the development process and long term structural change is driven by technology.
 Any Country that wishes to be developed must first make sure her learners apply science and technology knowledge to solve societal problems because that is what development entails.
 Freeman (1987), Camison and Fores (2010), Etzkowitz; Ranga; Benner; Guaranys; Maculan and Kneller; (2008), focus broadly on facilitating the transfer of knowledge from the university to industry.
 According to Mwamadzingo (1995), the science-push theory recognizes science and technology as independent determinants of industrial innovations leading to economic growth.
 These innovations cannot take place in the absence of higher order skills.
 According to (Vijayaratnam, 2012), we need "thinking" students who can incessantly respond to real-world demands by the use of higher order skills.
-Thinking students would be students who have acquired higher order skills such as critical thinking, problem solving and creativity and put these skills to use inorder to develop their countries.
+Thinking students would be students who have acquired higher order skills such as critical thinking, problem solving and creativity and use these skills to develop their countries.
 According to Mosk (2001), Countries like Japan and Korea, have become industrialized due to a high level of applicability of science and technology knowledge by their students and graduates.
+In developing countries like Cameroon, where science and technology are essential ingredients for economic growth, much attention is given to the acquisition of higher order skills (problem solving, critical thinking and creativity) which lead to achievement in science and technology courses in schools.

 Education is meant to develop the individual intellectually (cognitive domain), morally (affective domain) and psychomotorly inorder to equip him or her to function effectively in the society.
-Each time all the domains of learning are exploited, individuals will develop critical thinking, problem solving and creativity skills and therefore participate with increased capacity in the development of their Country.
+Each time all the domains of learning are exploited, individuals will develop creativity skills and therefore participate with increased capacity in the development of their Country.
 Ahidjo (1967) was in line with this when he posited that, the end of education is not to instruct people for the pleasure of instructing them; it is to enable them to participate with increased output capacity in the development of their country.
 Similarly, Ukeje (1966) stated that it is the role of education is to promote participation in social improvement; to influence people's ways of doing things; to be in accord with the changing times; to improve standards of living; show ways of preventing sickness and practicing sound habits of health, sanitation and nutrition.
 Standards of living cannot be improved if knowledge gained in schools is not applied.
-How can the products of schools participate with increased output capacity in the development of their Country when they lack higher order skills such as critical thinking, problem solving and creativity?
+How can the products of schools participate with increased output capacity in the development of their Country when they lack higher order skills such as creativity?
 There are many factors that affect knowledge application and quality instruction which impacts the learners with higher order thinking skills might be one of the factors.
-Without collaborative learning, inquiry based learning, engagement of students in group learning activities, increase in the length of time learners are engaged in the activities, scaffolding and remediation, higher order skills such as critical thinking, problem solving and creativity cannot be developed in students.
+Without collaborative learning, inquiry based learning, engagement of students in group learning activities, increase in the length of time learners are engaged in the activities, scaffolding and remediation, higher order skills such as creativity cannot be developed in students.